lozuponelab/q2-SCNIC/community_tutorial.md

   --p-method sparcc \
   --o-correlation-table fake_correls.qza
 ```
-Here we use the[sparCC](https://doi.org/10.1371/journal.pcbi.1002687)metric for measuring the strength of our correlation.
+Here we use the [sparCC](https://doi.org/10.1371/journal.pcbi.1002687) metric for measuring the strength of our correlation.
 This metric is recommended when you data is in the form of OTUs or ASVs ([Weiss et al. 2017](https://doi.org/10.1038/ismej.2015.235)).
 You may also use Pearson, Spearman or Kendall-Tau correlation.

 #### (Optional) Making a correlation network
 From `fake_correls.qza` we can generate a network based on a minimum R value cutoff.
 A network will also be generated when finding modules but if you only want to make a network and not find modules you can do this and finish the tutorial here.
 This can be done using this command: